shimabox/screru/README.md

 SELENIUM_SERVER_URL='your selenium server url'
 ```

-- When you want to change the default UserAgent
+- When you want to change the default UserAgent.

 ```
 $ vim .env